Translation symmetry-enriched toric code insulator: Discussion and conclusion

 Our work suggests that strongly-interacting weak SPT phases are promising platforms for realizing SET phases enriched by translation symmetry.
 In particular, neither the Hamiltonian nor the ground state breaks translation symmetry, yet translation has a non-trivial effect as \textit{permuting} anyons (here $\mathbf{m}_e \leftrightarrow \mathbf{m}_o$).
+In other words, the pattern of anyonic excitations \textit{breaks} the symmetry of Hamiltonian.
 This phenomenon has been termed ``weak symmetry breaking'' \cite{Kitaev2006exactly}, and is an intriguing consequence of symmetry-enrichment in topological order.
 There are celebrated spin lattice models, such as Wen's plaquette model and Kitaev's honeycomb model \cite{Wenplaquette2003, Kitaev2006exactly}, which feature this effect.
 Recently, Rao and Sodemann have proposed to understand the weak breaking of translation symmetry in these models as a consequence of the emergent spinons forming a weak TSC, which leads to a mobility constraint for $m$-particles in the toric code \cite{Rao2020}.
 This is essentially the same pattern of symmetry-enrichment as realized in the toric code insulator introduced here.
 There is, however, a crucial difference: our system is built out of itinerant electrons, instead of localized magnetic moments on a lattice.
 This perspective has enabled us to consider several material realizations, which include the surface of 3D weak TI, 2D array of nanowires or magnetic adatom chains, and correlated materials with quasi-1D Fermi surfaces.